finiam/rails-starter/README.md

 We use React as our UI framework, but that can be replaced if need be.
 With our Webpacker config, the following features are enabled:

-- CSS modules via the `styleName` prop.
+- CSS modules.
 Also includes CSS separation during the production phase, splitting all CSS to a separate bundle
 - All CSS is processed using PostCSS, our plugins allow you to write "SASS like" stylesheets.
 We also have some experimental features via `postcss-preset-env`.
 Check the `postcss.config.js` for the plugins in use.
 - Some special rules we use are enabled on the Babel config. **Class properties** to simplify React class components, **dynamic import** syntax to allow code splitting via lazy-loading and **legacy decorators** for React high order components.
 Also, the base `preset-react` and `preset-env` are also enabled.
 Check `.browserlistrc` to check which browsers are being targeted.
 - `babel-loader` and `file-loader` are configured in the `config/webpack/loaders` folder.
 You can add more loaders here if needed and they will get loaded by Webpacker.